AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 #### Access table metadata {#table-metadata}

 In addition to quick searches, you can now easily access metadata for any table by selecting the 'i' icon next to the table name.
-This will provide you with detailed information about the selected table, helping you make informed decisions while writing queries.
+This provides you with detailed information about the selected table, that helps you to make informed decisions when writing queries.

 ![The Query Editor dataset navigation rail with the search input highlighted.](../images/ui/query-editor/table-metadata.png)

 #### Explore child tables

 To explore child or linked tables, select the dropdown arrow next to a table name in the list.
-This expands the table to show any associated child tables, and gives a clear view of the data structure and allowing for more complex query constructions.
+This expands the table to show any associated child tables, and gives a clear view of the data structure and allows for more complex query constructions.

 ![The Query Editor with the filtered table list displayed.](../images/ui/query-editor/child-table-list.png)